mithem/PyServer/SERVERLY.USER.md

 Voilà, serverly now listens on the POST endpoint 'api/register'!

 Documententation of the standard API, what it accepts, what it returns, etc. is available on [Postman](https://documenter.getpostman.com/view/10720102/Szf549XF?version=latest)

+Also, if you have a Mac (or Hackintosh) and an iOS / iPadOS device, you can check out the following repo for an app that offers a basic UI for the /console (overview) page.

 ## MailManager